LizbethFP/ENI-project/README.md

 ## Deployment

 The new website was built and deployed with the Framework Angular and hosted through cPanel.
+This is the url to the site: https://negociosnacionales.com/

 ### Home Page new look - Desktop version
 ![home page](https://user-images.githubusercontent.com/32282183/90997752-bb4f9000-e605-11ea-990a-f5d80d46653f.png)